welingtoncassis/manage-checking-account-golang/README.md

 # manage checking account - Golang
-- Local application of Go within the main conventions
+- Local application of Go within the main conventions and object orientation
 - Using: structs, composition on inheritance and encapsulation

 # Run